LuukRos/tailwind-color-palette-plugin/article.md

 All helper functions can be found in the [Tailwind docs](https://tailwindcss.com/docs/plugins).
 Additionally, `plugin()` takes another optional argument that'll allow us to merge configuration values into the `tailwind.config.ts` file.
 Lastly, there is also a `plugin.withOptions()` function that can be used to pass options to the plugin if they don't necessarily belong in the `tailwind.config.ts` file.
 The API is similar to the `plugin()` API, except that each argument should be a function that receives `options`.

-Given that we want our colour palette to be based on different hex values passed into our plugin, we can start of by defining a `plugin` variable which is an instance of Tailwind's `plugin.withOptions` function.
+Given that we want our colour palette to be based on different hex values passed into our plugin, we can start off by defining a `plugin` variable which is an instance of Tailwind's `plugin.withOptions` function.
 We can use `addBase()` to register new styles in Tailwind's `base` layer.
 Let's set up our `tailwind.config.ts` file to get started:

 ```ts
 import type { Config } from 'tailwindcss';